 The standard engine-mounted dry sump oil system boasts three scavenge pumps, which help make this the most track-capable Stingray in history.
-The LT2’s lubrication system keeps oil in the dry sump tank and out of the engine’s crankcase.
+The LT2’s lubrication system keeps oil in the dry-sump tank and out of the engine’s crankcase.
 It provides exceptional engine performance even at lateral acceleration levels exceeding 1g in all directions.
-The low profile oil pan is high-pressure die casted – similar to some of Corvette’s large body structure parts – to reduce mass and is only 3.5 mm thick.
-The LT2’s pan-mounted oil filter and cooler assembly has cored oil and coolant passages, allowing for a 25 percent increase in cooling capacity over the LT1.
+The low-profile oil pan is high-pressure die-casted – similar to some of Corvette’s large body structure parts – to reduce mass and is only 3.5 mm thick.
+The LT2’s pan-mounted oil filter and cooler assembly have cored oil and coolant passages, allowing for a 25 percent increase in cooling capacity over the LT1.

 The LT2 has a very low-profile oil pan.
 This allows the engine to be mounted low in the vehicle for a low center of gravity and improves handling and track performance.
 The DCT’s flywheel dampener was even reduced in diameter to allow for the lower engine position.

 Chevy’s first eight-speed dual-clutch transmission was designed to do two things – put the LT2’s power down and put a smile on every driver’s face.
 The bespoke, transaxle transmission was developed with Tremec to provide uninterrupted torque delivery whether setting a new lap record or heading out on a road trip.